KusionStack/kusionstack.io/docs/karpor/1-getting-started/3-quick-start.md

    - The cluster name must be unique and cannot be changed once created.
    - Ensure that there is network connectivity between the server address (target cluster address) in the uploaded cluster certificate and Karpor.
    - If you deployed Karpor in a local cluster and want to register that local cluster, you need to modify the server address in the cluster certificate to the internal cluster address `https://kubernetes.default.svc.cluster.local:443` to ensure that Karpor can directly access the target cluster.
-   - If you want to register an EKS cluster, additional configuration of the kubeconfig is required, including adding the `env`, `interactiveMode`, and `provideClusterInfo` fields.
+   - If you want to register an EKS cluster, additional configuration of the KubeConfig is required, including adding the `env`, `interactiveMode`, and `provideClusterInfo` fields.
 For detailed steps, please refer to the "Registering an EKS Cluster" section in the [Multi-cluster Management](../3-user-guide/2-multi-cluster-management.md) documentation.

 6. After completing the above steps, click the `Validate and Submit` button.